roc-streaming/roc-toolkit/docs/sphinx/internals/code_structure.rst

 ===================== ===============================================
 target                description
 ===================== ===============================================
-target_posix          Enabled for a POSIX OS target_posix_ext      Enabled for a POSIX OS with POSIX extensions target_posix_tty      Enabled for a POSIX OS with ANSI terminals target_gnu            Enabled for GNU-like libc target_bionic         Enabled for Bionic libc target_darwin         Enabled for macOS target_android        Enabled for Android target_pc             Enabled for PC, in broad sense (desktop, server, mobile) target_c11            Enabled for C11 compilers target_libunwind      Enabled if libunwind is available target_libatomic_ops  Enabled if libatomic_ops is available
+target_pc             Enabled for PC (like server, desktop, laptop) target_posix          Enabled for a POSIX OS target_posix_ext      Enabled for a POSIX OS with POSIX extensions target_posix_ext      Enabled for a POSIX OS on PC target_gnu            Enabled for GNU-like libc target_darwin         Enabled for macOS target_android        Enabled for Android target_c11            Enabled for C11 compilers target_libunwind      Enabled if libunwind is available target_libatomic_ops  Enabled if libatomic_ops is available